Indicator: Species diversity and landscape quality

 Environmental importance

-The indicator presented here was developed to assess the state of nature and landscape in Germany.
-It shows changes in the population of selected bird species which are representative of Germany’s most important landscape and habitat types.
-Highly structured landscapes with intact, sustainably used habitats do not only provide habitats for birds.
-The indicator thus indirectly reflects trends in many other species living in the landscape and in the sustainability of land-use.
+To assess the state of nature and landscapes in Germany, the indicator presented here was developed.
+It shows changes in the populations of selected bird species that represent the most important landscape and land-use types in Germany.
+Richly structured landscapes with intact, sustainably managed habitats provide a home not only for birds.
+Therefore, the indicator indirectly reflects the development of numerous other species within the landscape and the sustainability of land use.

 Assessing the development